sohithpydev/sohith/_pages/about.md

 🧑🏽‍💻 I'm a pre-final year undergraduate student specializing in bioinformatics at **SIMATS, Chennai**.

-🧑🏽‍🔬 My research interests are Tuberculosis, Biological non-linear dynamics, Computational Neuroscience, and Systems biology.
+🧑🏽‍🔬 My research interests lie at the intersection of AI and healthcare, with a focus on neurodegenerative disorders such as Epilepsy, Parkison's, and Alzheimer's, as well as infectious diseases like tuberculosis.
+Additionally, I am actively engaged in mass spectrometry analysis and systems biology to drive biomedical innovations.

 📚 I'm currently working on building an AI-driven platform for early detection of Mycobacterium tuberculosis!